RT-GAN: Recurrent Temporal GAN for Adding Lightweight Temporal Consistency to Frame-Based Domain Translation Approaches: Introduction

 In this work, we present Recurrent Temporal Generative-Adversarial Network (RT-GAN) for adding lightweight temporal-consistency to unsupervised image-to-image domain translation models (that reduces training requirements by a factor of 5).
 RT-GAN allows traversal between temporal consistency and fidelity to the frame-based models using a single tunable weight parameter while focusing on a single translation direction.
 Specifically, RT-GAN uses recurrent information by referencing the previous frame and its result as seen in Figure \ref{fig:overview}c.
-A temporal discriminator takes the generator's results for 3 consecutive frames to build temporal consistency.
-A recent approach, RAVE \cite{fuoli2023efficient}, also uses recurrent generators for video domain translation, but needs to be trained from scratch.
-Frame-based domain translation models can learn useful representations with task-specific components (priors, losses, etc) but these components need to redesigned or dropped altogether when transitioning to a new unsupervised video-to-video domain translation model such as RAVE.
-In contrast, RT-GAN builds on the representations learned by any unsupervised image-to-image domain translation model and adds temporal consistency to these without needing to redesign task-specific components.
-We demonstrate the effectiveness of RT-GAN in adding lightweight temporal consistency to two frame-based models, FoldIt \cite{mathew2021foldit} haustral fold segmentation model with some inherent ``quasi-consistency'' across frames and CLTS-GAN color-lighting-texture-specular reflection augmentation model with no consistency at all across frames.
+A temporal discriminator takes the generator's results for 3 consecutive frames to build temporal consistency; using only 3 sequential frames for temporal learning was a design choice to minimize resource utilization.
+In essense, RT-GAN builds on the representations learned by any unsupervised image-to-image domain translation model and adds temporal consistency to these without needing to redesign task-specific components.
+We demonstrate the effectiveness of RT-GAN in adding lightweight temporal consistency to two frame-based models, FoldIt \cite{mathew2021foldit} haustral fold segmentation model with some inherent ``quasi-consistency'' across frames and CLTS-GAN \cite{mathew2022clts} color-lighting-texture-specular reflection augmentation model with no consistency at all across frames.\\

-The contributions of this work are as follows: \begin{enumerate} \item A method to add temporal consistency to established frame-based models \item An efficient and less resource-hungry method for video domain translation \item A tunable way to control the trade off between temporal smoothness and faithfulness to the frame-based model \item Demonstrate the effectiveness of RT-GAN in two challenging use cases: haustral fold segmentation (indicative of missed surface) and real colonoscopy video simulation. \end{enumerate}